Metrological/cobalt/src/cobalt/site/docs/reference/starboard/modules/configuration.md

 Include the platform-specific configuration.
-This macro is set by GYP in starboard_base_target.gypi and passed in on the command line for all targets and all configurations.Makes a pointer-typed parameter restricted so that the compiler can make certain optimizations because it knows the pointers are unique.
+This macro is set by GYP in starboard_base_target.gypi and passed in on the command line for all targets and all configurations.
+Makes a pointer-typed parameter restricted so that the compiler can make certain optimizations because it knows the pointers are unique.

+### SB_SIZE_OF(DATATYPE) ###

+Determines at compile-time the size of a data type, or 0 if the data type that was specified was invalid.

 ### SB_STRINGIFY(x) ###